Workshop - SOLD OUT

 Workshop: Strengthening the Homelessness Workforce to End Homelessness: Building Skills, Retention, and Resilience

 This interactive, solutions-focused workshop will explore workforce development as a key strategy in ending homelessness.
-Participants will engage in practical discussions and interactive activities that address workforce shortages, retention strategies, and skills development.
+Participants will engage in practical discussions and hands-on activities addressing workforce shortages, retention challenges, and skills development needs across Queensland's Specialist Homelessness Services (SHS) sector.

-Participants will leave with practical workforce solutions, an understanding of cross-sector collaboration, and strategies to improve service delivery.
+Participants will leave with practical tools, insights into cross-sector collaboration, and strategies to support service delivery and workforce sustainability.

 By the end of this workshop, participants will:

-Explore workforce development strategies, including mentorship programs, leadership initiatives, and recruitment incentives for regional and remote areas.
+Explore workforce development strategies, including mentorship programs, leadership initiatives, and regional and remote recruitment incentives.

-Gain insights into the Academy 4 Learning, a professional development initiative supporting SHS workers.
+Gain insights into the Academy 4 Learning, a professional development platform designed for the SHS workforce.

 Discuss the role of multi-disciplinary case management in improving client outcomes.

-Identify practical workforce retention strategies to reduce burnout and increase sector stability.
+Identify practical workforce retention strategies to reduce burnout and increase stability.

-Engage in cross-sector collaboration exercises to strengthen community partnerships.
+Participate in cross-sector collaboration exercises that strengthen local and regional partnerships.

 Facilitators: